-Aggressive Cat Behavior
+Aggressive Cat Behavior is Solvable

-- how to apply non-aversive and positive behavior modification methods to eliminate or manage aggressive behaviors
+- How to apply non-aversive and positive behavior modification methods to eliminate or manage aggressive behaviors

-- how to rule out possible medical causes (which can mean working with your vet) — and cure the behavioral issue even after the medical cause has been treated
+- How to rule out possible medical causes (which can mean working with your vet) — and cure the behavioral issue even after the medical cause has been treated

-- how to identify which form of aggression your cat is exhibiting: play, predatory, maternal, or petting-induced; or territorial, sexual, or pain-induced; or the little-understood but very common redirected aggression
+- How to identify which form of aggression your cat is exhibiting: play, predatory, maternal, or petting-induced; or territorial, sexual, or pain-induced; or the little-understood but very common redirected aggression

 - How to stop reinforcing or even causing/triggering aggressive behavior in your cat

 - Why certain feline pheromone products are not effective (and how to use them effectively).